Itamichan/CG_photography/testing/testing.md

 As well as Google Analytics, Hotjar was added in order to track user behaviour.

 Hotjar provides heatmaps and recordings of user behaviour.
-Such information is very useful for identification of user confusions.
+Such information is very useful to identify user confusions.

 ### Obtained data